LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 To get the most basic version of messaging up and running, brands need to insert a generic ‘message us’ button their website.
 Getting to the first message is simple and can be done through three steps:

 1. Website administrators or developers need to add the [LivePerson tag](getting-started-add-the-liveperson-tag-to-your-website.html) (piece of code) to every page of the website where you'd like messaging to appear.
-See instructions on how to [insert the code](getting-started-add-the-liveperson-tag-to-your-website.html).
+See instructions on how to [insert the code](getting-started-add-the-liveperson-tag-to-your-website.html)

+2. The default campaign for your account is set to chat.
+You'll need to disable it first.
+Click on Campaigns at the top of the screen, where you'll find the default "Live Chat on your site" campaign.
+Disable it by clicking on the "Unpublish" button at the right hand side.
+From there, click the "Add campaign" button and add a basic messaging campaign to your account by following the instructions on screen.
+You can also read more about campaigns [here](/contact-center-management-campaigns-campaigns-overview.html).

-2. Create users for the agents that will be taking the conversations.
+3. Create users for the agents that will be taking the conversations.
 See how to [set up users](admin-settings-create-and-manage-users.html).

 3. Once the code is up and an agent is logged into the system, they can begin to answer incoming conversations.

 ![](/img/getting-started-with-messaging-1-2.png)